 CATEGORY 5 4 3 2 1/0 Chapter Overview Lesson demonstration begins with an excellent overview of chapter in The Grammar Book, to include problem areas for ESL/FL learners and solutions.
 Lesson demonstration begins with a good overview of chapter in The Grammar Book, to include problem areas for ESL/FL learners and solutions.
 Lesson demonstration begins with an adequate overview of chapter in The Grammar Book, to include problem areas for ESL/FL learners and solutions.
 Lesson demonstration begins with a less than adequate overview of chapter in The Grammar Book, to include problem areas for ESL/FL learners and solutions.
 Lesson demonstration fails to begin with an overview of chapter in The Grammar Book, to include problem areas for ESL/FL learners and solutions.
 Lesson Demonstration Excellent lesson demonstration that includes all components and is presented for the "audience" or to help other teachers understand your learners and lesson objectives.
 Good lesson demonstration that includes all components and is presented for the "audience" or to help other teachers understand your learners and lesson objectives.
 Adequate lesson demonstration that includes all components and is presented for the "audience" or to help other teachers understand your learners and lesson objectives.
 Lesson demonstration that doesn't include all components and is presented for the "audience" or to help other teachers understand your learners and lesson objectives.
 Lesson demonstration that fails to include all components and is presented for the "audience" or to help other teachers understand your learners and lesson objectives.
-Lesson Plan Lesson plan outline is very clear and complete according to instructor guidelines and it includes all components of the lesson demonstration. according to instructor guidelines and it includes Lesson plan outline is somewhat clear and complete according to instructor guidelines and it includes some components of the lesson demonstration.
-1- Lesson plan outline is unclear and incomplete according to instructor guidelines and it fails to include components of the lesson demonstration.
-Written Report Excellent written report that serves to help other teachers understand all the theoretical background information and practical goals of the lesson. serves to help other teachers understand most of the theoretical background information Adequate written report that serves to help other teachers understand some of the theoretical background information and practical goals of the lesson.
-Written report that helps other teachers understand little of the background information and goals of the lesson.
-Written report that fails to help other teachers understand the background information and goals of the lesson.
+Lesson Plan Lesson plan outline is very clear and complete according to instructor guidelines and it includes all components of the lesson demonstration.
+Lesson plan outline is clear and complete according to instructor guidelines and it includes all components of the lesson demonstration.
+Lesson plan outline is somewhat clear and complete according to instructor guidelines and it includes some components of the lesson demonstration.
+Lesson plan outline is less than clear and complete according to instructor guidelines and it lacks all components of the lesson ration.
+Lesson plan outline is unclear and incomplete according to instructor guidelines and it fails to include components of the lesson demonstration.